 This is a private space that feels as though it is public, so photographers could be caught out. © Damien Demolder

-The Bishopsgate area behind Liverpool Street station in London for example is private property even though it appears to be public, and a significant stretch of the Southbank along the Thames is also private.
+The Bishopsgate area behind Liverpool Street station in London, for example, is private property, even though it appears to be public.
+A significant stretch of the Southbank along the Thames is also private.
 This doesn’t mean that we can’t take pictures in these places, but it does mean if we are asked to stop by the owner or a representative of the owner, then we should do so.

 Commercial shoots in these areas will need express permission and usually a fee is payable, but that isn’t required for amateur/tourist photography.